TheodoreChuang/react-form-crunch-accounting/README.md

     - Modal
   - Footer

-Form Input Types:

-- DropDown (title, States)
-- Text (valid email, valid phone, valid postal code)
-- Textarea
-- Checkbox

-Validation per field

-Cancel clears form
-Save form, IF all field valid, then confirmation modal

-Confirmation Modal (similar layout as form)
-Can close modal

 ### TO CLARIFY:

-- Company Name field: optional or required?
+- Company Name field: optional or required? (discrepancy between mock up and spec)
+- State field: should be dropdown or text input (discrepancy between mock up and spec)
 - For invalid fields, should the UI indicate an error visually (red border) and/or display more details with a text message

 ### TODO:

+- lots of styling (alignment, spacing, colors, select field)
-- what's left TBD
+- form
+  - better form validation (phone numbers)
+  - error icon (!)
+- finish modal or hide with feature flag until complete
+- unit test (Jest, react-testing-library)
+- better favicon (transparent background)

 ### Future Considerations:

 - standardize lint rules (eslint/prettier)
-- pre-commit hooks (husky)
+- pre-commit hooks for lint and tests? (husky)
-- deployment (AWS S3)
+- plan for deployment (AWS S3)
 - CI/CD (Terraform + Circle CI?)
+- css/styling strategy if app is expected to grow

 ### External Dependencies: